 Working with your campus' financial aid office

 Once you know who to contact, develop a relationship with them.
-Treat them professionally, and remember that they have decided to spend their career helping students afford college.
+Treat them professionally, and consider that they have decided to spend their career helping students afford college.
 They are dedicated to making sure financial aid is fair for all students!